 Fire Brigades Union announces further strike dates

-This national trade dispute between the Fire Brigades Union and National Government relates to proposed changes to Firefighters pensions.
+This trade dispute between the Fire Brigades Union and National Government relates to proposed changes to Firefighters pensions.

 This is obviously a serious situation both for the Service and for all individuals concerned and the Service hopes that there will be continued dialogue between the Union and Government over the coming days to prevent strike action taking place.

 Hereford & Worcester Fire and Rescue Service has a statutory duty to plan for industrial action in order to maintain an operational response capability.
 As such, the Service has in place a robust Business Continuity Plan to deal with periods of industrial action.
-This plan was invoked during periods of industrial action last year and earlier this year.

 If strike action takes place on these dates it will result in a significant reduction of the Service’s available resources.
 However, plans are in place to continue to provide appropriate emergency fire cover across the two counties.
 This reduced fire cover is likely to provide a basic service and will aim to prioritise the most urgent calls ahead of other responses.

 Area Commander Jon Pryce, Head of Operations for Hereford & Worcester Fire and Rescue Service, said: “While the industrial action is on-going we will still be responding to 999 calls, but we will be asking members of the public to take extra steps to reduce the risk of a fire breaking out in their home.

 “We would ask people to ensure they have working smoke alarms in their homes as this can provide them with an early warning if a fire should break out in their home.
 Above all else please remain vigilant.”